lifeinfo/proteomeExpert/help/ProteomeExpert-Statistics.md

   - *t*-test

-*t*-test is any statistical hypothesis test in which the test statistic follows a Student's t-distribution under the null hypothesis.
+*t*-test is any statistical hypothesis test in which the test statistic follows a student's *t*-distribution under the null hypothesis.

 - VolcanoPlot

 Volcano plot is a type of scatterplot that is used to quickly identify changes in large datasets composed of replicate data.
-It plots significance versus fold-change on the y-and-axes, respectively.
+It plots significance versus fold-change on the y- and x-axes, respectively.

 - ViolinPlot